yasier-ansari/yasier-ansari/README.md

 <h1 align="center"> Hi 👋, I'm <em> NORU </em></h1>
 <h3 align="center"> Web developer ||  Machine learning enthusiast || wanna be Android developer </h3>

-<h5 align="center"> always eager to learn new languages and learn some techincal stuff that can actually
+ always eager to learn new languages and learn some techincal stuff that can actually
-  help me grasp the knowledge of " how tf 🙃 does that thing work "  currently pursuing BE in computer science want to build a strong portfolio for my future self always open to suggestions ( shoot me an e-mail for collaboration 💻 ) </h5>
+ help me grasp the knowledge of " how tf 🙃 does that thing work "  currently pursuing BE in computer science want to build a strong portfolio for my future self always open to suggestions ( shoot me an e-mail for collaboration 💻 )